Get Rid of Woodpeckers

 Woodpeckers will target cedar or redwood siding, wooden shingles, television antennas, plastic or metal gutters, rooftop vents, cooling units, chimney caps, and light posts for their drumming.
 They love the loud noises caused by pecking on metal.
 Pecking occurs mostly during the spring in the early morning or late afternoon, although you may swear the pecking never ceases.

 A good control method for guarding against woodpecker damage is to live in a hole in the ground.
 If you are averse to that, try covering the surfaces they are attacking with a mesh net.
-If you don't like the way your house looks sitting under a giant cargo net, try spraying the siding with one of many taste deterrents or woodpecker repellents.
+If you don't like the way your house looks sitting under a giant cargo net, try applying a product called BirdFire Optical Bird Gel.
 You may also want to fill pecked holes with a figerglass hole filler.
 Make sure it's the stuff that dries hard as rock or the peckers will just peck the filler right out again.

 I've seen people use spray foam insulation to fill woodpecker holes, but the stuff is messy and doesn't provide a hard surface.
 Easy pickings for a determined woodpecker.